SummaryRead the full fact sheet

-	- biopsy – a sample of suspect tissue is removed for examination in a laboratory
+- - a sample of cells or tissue for examination in a laboratory).

 Treatment for throat cancer

-Treatment depends on the size, type and location of the cancer and whether it has spread, but can include:
+Treatment depends on the size, type and location of the cancer and whether it has spread.
+It can include:

-- Surgery – the tumour is surgically removed.
+- – the tumour is surgically removed.
 This may require the partial or total removal of the thyroid, tissue or muscle, or the entire larynx (laryngectomy) or tongue (glossectomy), depending on the location and size of the tumour.
-Nearby lymph glands may also need to be taken out if the cancer has spread to these.
+Nearby lymph glands may also need to be removed if the cancer has spread.

-- Radiation therapy – small, precise doses of radiation target and destroy cancer cells.
+- – small, precise doses of radiation target and destroy cancer cells.